 - RICE therapy

-- Immobilization in boot for at least three weeks to allow ligament to heal in its anatomic position
+- Immobilization in a walking boot for at least three weeks to allow ligament to heal in its anatomic position

 - Immobilization is followed by physical therapy